ushanib/pivotal-cloud-foundry-bosh/wso2-is-bosh-release/README.md

    i.
 In this example I have used mysql 5.7 as the registry  and user store database and h2 as the local carbon database.

- reate the below 3 databases in your mysql environment and run the mysql5.7 script against these database which can be found in extracted wso2is pack wso2is-5.3.0/dbscripts and wso2is-5.3.0/dbscripts/identity  downloaded from wum.
+ Create the below 3 databases in your mysql environment and run the mysql5.7 script against these database which can be found in extracted wso2is pack wso2is-5.3.0/dbscripts and wso2is-5.3.0/dbscripts/identity  downloaded from wum.
   * registry
   * userstore

     ii.
 Change the configuration according to the database configurations in wso2-is-bosh-release/src/config/repository/conf/datasources/master-datasources.xml providing your database configuration details.

     iii.
 Add the database driver in to wso2-is-bosh-release/src/config/repository/components/lib/ .
 In here I have already added the mysql driver.

     iv.
 Include the driver name as a file name in wso2-is-bosh-release/packages/config/spec under files section as below.
 The below is added already for the above mysql driver.

       ```
       -  config/repository/components/lib/mysql-connector-java-5.1.36.jar
       ```

     v.
 Provide your svn configuration credentials in wso2-is-bosh-release/src/config/repository/conf/carbon.xml for deployment synchronization

     ```
     <DeploymentSynchronizer>